0xCaponte/0xCaponte.github.io/_posts/2025-03-20-First-Steps-in-Tech.md

 tags: ["Career", "Advice", "X"]
 ---

-Last month, we hosted an "Ask Us Anything" space for JRs and newcomers in the Software Engineering Community on X. The idea was to address some of the recurring questions entry-level people have, especially about the interview process, CV preparation, and standing out in the current market.
+Last month, we hosted an "Ask Us Anything" space for juniors and newcomers in the Software Engineering Community on X. The idea was to address some of the recurring questions entry-level people have, especially about the interview process, CV preparation, and standing out in the current market.

 I was lucky to have the support of [Robin Hallabro-Kokko](https://x.com/hallabrokokko), who has been involved in backend development with PHP and Golang for fifteen years, and [Tim Majerus](https://x.com/TheTimMajerus), a lifelong software developer who recently started his own consulting firm.